 Want to start improving your productivity right this second?
-Skillshare teacher and productivity expert Mike Vardy shares 10 simple ways you can make your day more productive.
+Skillshare teacher and productivity expert Mike Vardy shares 10 simple ways quickly improve your daily productivity to do your best work.

 1. Keep a paper and pen handy at all times.